Beta · capped at 1,000 Strava athletes

 The Rundown Score

-Every run is different.
+Every activity is different.
 The score is too.

-A 4×400 rep workout and a Sunday long run aren't graded the same way — so Rundown swaps the metrics it scores based on what kind of run it actually was.
+A 4×400 rep workout, a Sunday long run, and a weighted ruck aren't graded the same way — so Rundown swaps the metrics it scores based on what you actually did.
 One number out of 100.
 The metrics behind it change to match the session.

 An easy run is about restraint.